sidney-eliot/3d-artists-handbook/content/glossary.md

 ### Light Ray
 - In air light rays travel as straight lines
-- A light ray that hits a surface is called the `incident ray` and the light that bounces of a surface is called the `reflected ray`
+- A light ray that hits a surface is called the `incident ray` and the light that bounces off a surface is called the `reflected ray`
 - When the light ray hits an `opaque surface` the `reflected angle` is the `same` as the `incidence angle`
 - When a light ray hits opaque surface one of two events occur:
     1. Incident light ray hit surface and `bounces off` in the same angle `(reflected light)`